 Community Leader Garasi Named 2007 Silver Spur Honoree

-The College of the Canyons Foundation Board of Directors revealed Tuesday its choice of Rita Garasi, long-time community volunteer, as the recipient of the coveted "Silver Spur" Community Service Award for 2007.
+The Foundation Board of Directors revealed Tuesday its choice of Rita Garasi, long-time community volunteer, as the recipient of the coveted "Silver Spur" Community Service Award for 2007.

 Garasi, Santa Clarita's 1990 Woman of the Year, has long been one of the community's most active volunteers, providing leadership to a string of nonprofit groups and local agencies.
 In recent years she has also dedicated herself to supporting the college's success.